Moataz-Elmesmary/Genomics-Project/README.md

 # Genomics Project
 ## Diabetes Prediction :arrow_down_small:

-Web App depends on ML in Detecting diabetes in its early stages so that doctors can treat it.
+We Present a Web App depends on Machine Learning for quickly and accurately diagnose.
+As we know, ML can help people make a preliminary judgement about diabetes mellitus according to their daily physical examination data and it can serve as a reference for doctors.
+Also, our site provides some important information about the disease and its symptoms.
-### *Still Working on it* :memo:
+###  :memo:

 ## Contributors 👤
 <table>